-The trustees are responsible for the other information, which comprises the Trustees' Report, Governance Statement, Statement on Regularity, Propriety and Compliance and Statement of Trustees' Responsibilities.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.
+The trustees are responsible for the other information, which comprises the information included in the annual report other than the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.